bandreit/and1-expense-tracker/README.md

 - [ ] User can create an account
 - [ ] User can add, edit and delete transactions into the app
-- [ ] User can split transactions into defined categories and create new ones
+- [ ] User can split transactions into defined categories
 - [ ] User can see a dashboard of current and past transactions broken down in categories
 - [ ] User can input and get a rough estimation and breakdown of salary and SU taxes with info on Tax Cards and Exceptions
 - [ ] User can set goals for a specifc amount of money and see the progress